keefo/NeewerLite/README.md

 NeewerLite is an un-official Neewer LED light control app which is open source under MIT license.

-[Neewer](https://neewer.com/) produces some very popupler hight CRI LED lights for photography industry.
+[Neewer](https://neewer.com/) produces some very popupler high-CRI LED lights for photography industry.
 They provides android and ios app to control those lights through Bluetooth.
-However, they did not provides any means to control lights from a PC or Mac.
+However, they don't provides any means to control lights from a PC or Mac.

 This project is meant to provide such app so you could control bluetooth-enabled Neewer LED light from you Mac.